Fermionic spectral walls in kink collisions: Spectral wall in the presence of fermions

 The same scenario repeats when the fermion is initially in the first excited state but with negative energy.
 The antikink can pass the spectral wall while the fermionic field is stopped and finally spreads via radiation, see Fig. \ref{fig:fieldneg}.

 Finally, we considered the initial state where both boson and fermion fields carry some excitations.
 Specifically in the boson-fermion bound state, initially, the bosonic field is the antikink with the shape mode excited, while the fermionic part consists of the first excited state.
+Once again, we underline that only the amplitude of the bosonic mode is subject to change.
+The normalization condition fixes the strength of the fermionic mode.
 Now, the spectral wall can occur by combining a fermion excitation and shape mode excitation.
-As the parameter $\beta$ gets larger, the back-reaction gets weaker.
-However, this can be compensated by including a shape mode amplitude $A$.
+The impact of the fermionic mode is visible in a change of the value of the critical amplitude of the shape mode at which we observe the formation of the quasi-stationary state.
+It is, as expected, all the time located at $x=X_{sw}$, that is the point at which both modes enter the continuum spectrum.
+Now, the critical amplitude is a function of the coupling $\beta$.
 This is illustrated in Fig.~\ref{fig:crit}.
-The critical amplitude $A_{cr}$ is shown as a function of the critical back-reaction strength $\beta_{cr}$.
-Only for $A>A_{cr}$ is the antikink reflected at the spectral wall.
-This is an increasing function, as expected by the argument above.
-In the limit of zero fermion amplitude or equivalently $\beta_{cr}\to\infty$, we recover the pure bosonic spectral wall, for which the value of the critical amplitude is marked by the dashed line.
+The interpretation is again in full accordance with the usual purely bosonic spectral wall phenomenon.

+For theories with a weaker back-reaction, $\beta > \beta_{cr}$, there is a critical value of the shape mode amplitude $A=A_{cr}(\beta)$ for which the quasi-stationary state is formed.
+For $A<A_{cr}(\beta)$, the kink passes the spectral wall, while for $A>A_{cr}(\beta)$, the kink-fermion incoming state is backscattered.
+We remark that for all values of $\beta$, the value of the critical amplitude is smaller than the value of the critical amplitude for the decoupled case, $A_{cr}(\beta)< A_{cr}(\infty)$.
+The interpretation is straightforward.
+The excited fermion contributes to the formation of the stationary state (or in general to the spectral wall phenomenon) together with the bosonic shape mode.